tdhankhar/Machine-Learning-in-Octave/README.md

 # Machine-Learning-in-Octave
-Weekly Exercises from Machine Learning Courses.
+Solutions for weekly exercises from Machine Learning Course with perfect scores.